Zeit Contemporary Art company logo

 Read more

-This artwork is signed and numbered 558/1000 in pencil, with the artist's copyright stamp on the reverse.
+This artwork is signed and numbered 558/1000 in pencil, with the artist's copyright stamp on the verso.

 Close full details